7 Amazing eCommerce Trends From Mary Meeker’s 2018 Report

-For consumers, Meeker identifies several traits explaining the recent explosion of subscription models: access, selection, price, customer experience and personalisation.
+For consumers, Meeker identifies several traits explaining the recent explosion of subscription models: access, selection, price, customer experience and personalization.

-5. Consumers consuming more content on mobile and thinking mobile first.
+5. Consumers consume more content on mobile and think mobile-first.

 On top of that, mobile payments are becoming easier to complete.
 In this area, China leads the way, with 500 million active mobile payment users in 2017.

-6. Customer Acquisition Cost on digital advertising is rising
+6. Customer Acquisition Cost of digital advertising is rising

 It’s becoming more expensive to acquire new customers through digital advertising.
-The cost of advertising on platforms like Facebook is increasing and reach and engagement on these platforms has not been keeping pace
+The cost of advertising on platforms like Facebook is increasing and reach and engagement on these platforms have not been keeping pace

-In a 2020 Salesforce Digital Advertising survey Meeker featured, 27% of respondents globally consider CLV to be an important ad spending and optimisation metric.
+In a 2020 Salesforce Digital Advertising survey Meeker featured, 27% of respondents globally consider CLV to be an important ad spending and optimization metric.

-The implications for long-term retail success are astounding. .
-You need to focus on keeping your customers coming back to you, take a long-term view of the customer relationship and deliver value across the entire experience.
+The implications for long-term retail success are astounding.
+Acquiring customers is not a sustainable long-term strategy.
+You need to focus on keeping your customers coming back to you, take a long-term view of the customer relationship, and deliver value across the entire experience.

 7. Social networks drive product discovery and purchases.

-Meeker’s report also shows social media and eCommerce is on the rise.
-With the rise of shoppable features on social networks like Instagram, people are discovering and purchasing products without leaving their social network.
+Meeker’s report also shows social media and eCommerce are on the rise.
+With the rise of shoppable features on social networks like Instagram, people are discovering and purchasing products without leaving their social networks.